Skip to content

 Client macOS or Linux with Go 1.24+

-Server Linux with Docker installed
+Server (Docker) Linux with Docker installed

 Network Tailscale (or any private network) connecting all machines